eWaterCycle/infra/SRC-DEVEL.md

     - initial value: ==USERNAME==
       (==USERNAME== which will be replaced by the actual username of the user creating the workspace)
   - students:
     - description: List of student user name and passwords.
 Format '<username1>:<password1>,<username2>:<password2>'.
-Use ' ' for no students.
+Use empty string for no students.
 Use strong passwords as anyone on the internet can access the machine.
-    - initial value: ' ' (a space, as empty string make workspace creation form invalid)
+    - required: false
   - course_repo:
     - description: Git repository url with the course source material.
     - initial value: https://github.com/eWaterCycle/teaching.git